chokaa/rockPaperScissors/README.md

 After that you should be able to play a game of Rock Paper Scissors Lizard Spock against Sheldon.
 Have fun !

-To import Docker image for nodeApi you need to navigate to nodeApi folder and run docker load -i rock-paper-scissors.tar to import Docker image, for this you need Docker installed.
+To import Docker image for nodeApi you need to have Docker installed and  navigate to nodeApi folder and run docker build -t rock-paper-scissors-image . docker run -d -p 5000:5000 -p 5001:5001 --name rock-paper-scissors-container rock-paper-scissors-image

+This way you don't need to do npm start in nodeApi folder, only in frontend folder.